LisaKVW/The-Dutch-Chef/ReadMe.md

 ## Description
-Site to find delicious recipes and read restaurant reviews.
+Site to find delicious recipes and restaurant stories through the eyes of the Dutch Chef.

 ## Technologies used
 ![logos](./img/pern.png)

 ## How to get started
-Visit the site and view recipes.
+Visit the site and view recipes and food stories.
 Like what you read?
-Signup to to receive updates on new recipes.
+Signup to receive updates on new recipes and stories.

 ## User Stories
-1. Users can visit the site and read and try out Lisa's recipe's.
+1. Users can visit the site and read and try out the Dutch Chef's recipe's.
-2. Read about restaurant reviews that Lisa tried.
+2. Read about restaurant reviews/stories that the Dutch Chef tried.
-3. Sign-up for the newsletter, and receive emails with updates on new recipes and reviews.
+3. Sign-up for the newsletter, and receive emails with updates on new recipes, stories or share a recipe that the Dutch Chef can try and post.

 ## ERD
 ![wireframe](./img/ERDTheDutchChef.png)